Joint replacement involves surgery to replace the ends of bones in a damaged joint. This surgery creates new joint surfaces.

 Most people who have knee replacement surgery start to walk with a walker or crutches the day of surgery or the next day.
 And most people can bear weight on the knee if it is comfortable.

 A physiotherapist will help you gently bend and straighten your knee.
 Your therapist will also begin some simple exercises to help strengthen your leg muscles.

 Rehabilitation (rehab) after a knee replacement is intensive.
 The main goal of rehab is to allow you to bend your knee at least 90 degrees.
 That much bend is enough for you to do daily activities, such as walk, climb stairs, sit in and get up from chairs, and get in and out of a car.
 Most people can bend the knee more than 90 degrees after surgery.
 But one of the things that affects how much bend you get after surgery is how much bend you had before surgery.
 To get the most benefit from your surgery, it is very important that you take part in physiotherapy.
 You will get this therapy both while you are in the hospital and after you go home.

-Most people go home within a few days to a week after surgery.
+Your doctor will let you know if you will stay in the hospital or if you can go home the day of surgery.
 Some people who need more extensive rehab or those who don't have someone who can help at home go to a specialized rehab centre for more treatment.

 After you go home, watch the surgery site and your general health.
 If you notice any redness or drainage from your wound, tell your surgeon.
 You may also be advised to take your temperature twice each day and to let your surgeon know if you have a fever over 38°C (100.4°F).

 Rehab continues after you go home from the hospital.
 You will get rehab until you are able to function on your own and you get back as much strength and range of motion in your knee as you can.
 You will keep working on increasing the amount you can bend your knee and on building strength and endurance.
 Total rehab after surgery will take several months.